 In Hungary, the new, ESG-related obligations are set out in Act CVIII of 2023 (ESG Act).
-According to the ESG Act, HungaroControl will have to comply with the respective requirements from the financial year 2025 and the first ESG reports - including the ESRS accounting sustainability report - will have to be submitted in 2026.
+According to the ESG Act, HungaroControl will have to comply with the respective requirements from the financial year 2025.

-In order to ensure compliance with the ESG Act from 2025, HungaroControl has already started the necessary preparations:
+In order to ensure compliance with the ESG Act from 2025, HungaroControl has already started to analyse the ways to develop a more sustainability focused corporate governance system and to integrate ESG requirements into HungaroControl's organisational and operational system.